ksatirli/homebrew-hashicorp/README.md

 ## Contributing

-This repository includes _helpers_ that assist with the generation of _Cask_ and files.
+The [operatehappy/homebrew-tools](https://github.com/operatehappy/homebrew-tools) repository includes _tools_ that assist with the generation of _Casks_ for this and other [@operatehappy-maintained Taps](https://github.com/search?q=org%3Aoperatehappy+homebrew-tap).

-The generators source `helpers/VERSIONS.sh` for rendering of the templates available in `helpers/templates`

-Start by editing `helpers/VERSIONS.sh` and expanding the variable that best reflects the version you are looking to add.

-All products have variables that describe version ranges, these ranges are _generally_ for a full minor-version range, but exceptions are made when an architecture switch from _32-bit_ to _64-bit_ occurs
+The `generate-casks.sh` and `verify-casks.sh` scripts expect the `operatehappy/homebrew-tools` to be available on the same level as this repository.

 ### Adding or Updating Casks